mylinuxforwork/dotfiles/README.md

 ## ML4W Installer App

-The easiest way to install the ML4W Dotfiles is to use the ML4W Dotfiles Installer App. <a href="https://gitlab.com/stephan-raabe/dotfiles/-/raw/main/apps/ML4W_Dotfiles_Installer.AppImage">You can download the app here.</a> (Right click + Save link as...)
+The easiest way to install the ML4W Dotfiles is to use the ML4W Dotfiles Installer App.
+[You can download the app here.](https://gitlab.com/stephan-raabe/dotfiles/-/raw/main/apps/ML4W_Dotfiles_Installer.AppImage) (Right click + Save link as...)

 ```
 # Change to the download location (normally the Downloads folder)